apache/hbase-connectors/thrift-python/README.md

         client.close_connection()
 ```
 ###Multi-threaded
 The thrift basic transport is not thread-safe.
-In this case, if you want to parallelize your program
+In this case, if you want to parallelize your program,
-, you should create a new connection object for each thread.
+you should create a new connection object for each thread.
 The sample code is:
 ```python
 from thbase.thrift2.client import Client